gschmutz/stream-processing-workshop/03-producing-consuming-kafka-with-python/README.md

 ### Producing messages without a key

-The following script produces three messages with a `null` key.
+The following script produces six messages with a `null` key.
 With no key, the producer distributes messages across partitions using round-robin:

 ```python
 import time